bcb/weekperiod/README.rst

 weekperiod
 ==========

-Functions to divide a week into 28 periods.
+Divides a week into 28 periods.

 Every weekday has 4 periods - morning, afternoon, evening and night::